 “Spend a little more time trying to make something of yourself and a little less time trying to impress people.”The Breakfast Club

-Protein-packed, glueten-free egg muffins make for healthy, on the run, breakfasts.
+Protein-packed and gluten-free, egg muffins make for healthy, on the run, breakfasts.
 Prepare the egg mixture then add your mix-ins: the possibilities are endless!
 After you have made these a few times, you can totally wing it with what you have on hand.
-I make them and bag 2-4 in zip lock bags, for a convenient grab and go breakfast that appeals to anyone needing to get out the door in the morning.
+I make them and store 2-4 in zip lock bags, for a convenient grab and go breakfast that appeals to anyone needing to get out the door in the morning.
 Low fat, low carb and packed with nutritious ingredients, this is a fantastic breakfast option.
-They are a good way to use up left over veggies and meats.
+They are a good way to use up leftover veggies and meats.
 What’s not to love about cooking once and having a whole week of breakfasts?